drj11/house/rooms.md

 Potential space for boarding out that is easily accessed is 3m x 3.2m (this is the area between the loft hatch and the chimney, and between the struts attached to the perlins.

+## Greenhouse

+The greenhouse base is roughly 3.1m x 2.5m.
+The exact measurements (taken to the outside of the wooden diaphragm) are: long 3177; short 2547; long 3183; short 2547